 Village Savings and Loan groups are the entry into Floresta programs.
 Members gather together to use the Village Savings and Loan system to help structure their household cash flows, support the community, and make strong financial decisions.
 These groups have been very popular and attract people from the entire spectrum of society.

-Agriculture and Environment Training
+Environment Restoration Training

 Floresta’s programs encourage communities to take ownership of their own problems.
 We teach the VICOBA groups about the connection between proper care and conservation for their local environments and building sustainable livelihoods.
 The groups then identify areas for further learning and we work with them build on the knowledge that the already possess.
-We are currently developing several Farmer Field Schools where we will identify those high performing farmers from among our VICOBA groups.
+We are currently developing several Farmer Field Schools where we will identify those high performing farmers from among our Village Savings and Loan Association (VSLA) groups.
 We will partner with these lead farmers to help them become experts in the things that they’re already doing well.
 These Farmer Field Schools will be very visible in the community and help spread some of our core teachings.
 We understand that a normal human behavior is that most people will watch the few early adopters of new teaching and technologies and only take them on after they’ve seen success.
 These Farmer Field Schools are one technique to impact whole communities.